dylhigaXR/OldWebsiteFormat/_posts/2022-03-10-Working-with-handtracking.markdown

 The ray casts will be shot out from the back of the hands during this time and if nothing is found then the ball will be destroyed.
 However, if the ray casts do hit the player, the ball will be shot "forward".

-In order to not complicate the travel direction I made it so the fireball would be facing the player and then would be shot backwards to simulate it being shot forward... oddly enough.
+In order to not complicate the travel direction I made it so the fireball would be facing the player using LookAt() and then would be move in its relative backwards to simulate it being shot forward... oddly enough.
+If I didn't do this the ball wouldn't rotate while the player moves and I would have to calculate the direction the ball should travel each time.

 {% highlight ruby %}
  ballClone.transform.LookAt(new Vector3(head.transform.position.x, ballClone.transform.position.y, head.transform.position.z));